elastest/elastest-torm/docs/index.md

 #### Enable Docker API access from Windows

-- docker-machine ssh from power shell or nay terminal emulator
+- docker-machine ssh from power shell or any terminal emulator
 - `sudo vi /var/lib/boot2docker/profile`
 - set `DOCKER_TLS=no`
 - exit from docker host